hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Creating Custom Friends Lists.md

 ![](img/FriendsList/20.png)

-You'll see that a message is sent to the original player too:
+* You'll see that a message is sent to the original player too:

 ![](img/FriendsList/22.png)

-And that the document in the *playerFriends* collection has been updated to ‘accepted’:
+* You'll also see that the document in the *playerFriends* collection has been updated to ‘accepted’:

 ![](img/FriendsList/21.png)